tldr-pages/tldr/pages/common/install.md

 # install

 > Copy files and set attributes.
-> Similar to `cp`, as well as control the attributes of destination files.
+> Copy files (often executable) to a system location like `/usr/local/bin`, give them the appropriate permissions/ownership.

 - Copy files to destination: